How many times have you heard your managers complain that employees on their teams just don’t seem to be focused on their jobs?

 1. Communicate clearly and often.
 Gallup has found that engagement is highest among employees who have some form of daily communication with their managers.
 Those leaders who utilize a combination of face-to-face, phone, and electronic communication tend to be most successful.

 And while clear expectations around job performance is critical, employees also place high value on communication from their manager about what happens in their lives outside of work.
-The best managers make the effort to get to know their employees and help them feel comfortable sharing about any subject, work-related or not.
+The best managers make the effort to get to know their employees and help them feel comfortable sharing about any subject, work-related or not.2.
+Welcome development conversations.
+All employees, especially millennials, value the opportunity to grow and develop their careers.
+If these employees do not feel comfortable approaching their managers asking to learn more, they may feel it necessary to look for growth opportunities elsewhere.

 Managers can promote engagement by proactively initiating and welcoming development conversations.
 They can invite frequent coaching conversations to discover each employee’s interests and better provide ongoing development.
 In this way, leaders can assure employees recognize their potential for advancement within the company.